Skip to main content

 To run these functions, navigate to the Maintenance functions menu by selecting the Maintenance button in the POS Admin functions menu as shown below:

-System Admin functions menu will be displayed as shown below:
+The Maintenance functions menu will be displayed as shown below:

 User Maintenance

 Users can be created and edited in the POS using the User Maintenance function.
-New or edited user updates are sent to the store, back office, and the estate manager from the POS that this function is being run on.
+New or edited user updates are sent to the store, back office, and the Estate Manager from the POS that this function is being run on.

 If the privilege is enabled, the user can navigate to the User Maintenance function by selecting the User Maintenance button in the Maintenance menu, and the following screen is displayed: